JaapvanEkris/openrowingmonitor/docs/hardware_setup_Concept2_RowErg.md

 # Hardware set up of Open Rowing Monitor on a Concept 2 RowErg

 This guide explains how to set up Open Rowing Monitor for a Concept 2 RowErg.
 Please note that older Concept 2 models are NOT covered by this as the sensor on the flywheel has changed.
+For information on older Concept2 models (Model C and earlier), see [FAQ entry #17](faq.md#17-older-concept2-rowers-model-c-and-earlier--sensor-compatibility).

 ## Hardware setup